rupadarshiray/rupadarshiray.github.io/content/workstation/obsidian-and-latex.md

 There are two broad use-cases:

-- taking notes
+- taking notes: both short term (lecture notes, book notes) and *long-term*
-- writing *formal* longform documents
+- writing *formal* documents

 and we have these pieces of tools/applications to choose from: